retinify/retinify-documentation/docs/installation.md

 ---

 # Installation
-retinify supports Linux (Ubuntu) and can be installed easily via the provided `build.sh` script.
+retinify supports Linux (Ubuntu) and can be easily installed using the provided `build.sh` script.
-This script generates a Debian package, allowing for clean installation, easy updates, and simple uninstallation through standard package management tools.
+This script generates a Debian package, enabling clean installation, easy updating, and simple removal using standard package management tools.

 # 1. Clone the retinify repository.
 ```